-In a feature capability indicator name (ABNF: fcap-name), dots can be used to implement a SIP feature cap tree hierarchy (e.g. tree.feature.subfeature).
+In a feature capability indicator name (ABNF: fcap-name), dots can be used to implement a feature capability indicator tree hierarchy (e.g. tree.feature.subfeature).
 The description of usage of such tree hierarchy must be described when registered.

 6.3.2.
 ABNF